-1. Baptised Roman Catholic children who are looked after, or Baptised Roman Catholic Children who were previously looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).

-2. Baptised Roman Catholic children with exceptional medical or social needs.
+- 1. Baptised Roman Catholic children who are looked after (LAC), or Baptised Roman Catholic Children who were previously looked after (PLAC), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (IAPLAC). - 2.
+Baptised Roman Catholic children with exceptional medical or social needs.